optivem/atdd-accelerator/README.md

 2. Go to https://github.com/optivem/atdd-accelerator-template-mono-repo
 3. Click on "Use this template" > "Create a new repository"
 4. Fill in these details:
-   a.
-Repository name: this should be your System Name, e.g. nova-shop
+   - Repository name: this should be your System Name, e.g. nova-shop
-   b.
-Visibility: Public
+   - Visibility: Public
 5. Click "Create Repository"
 6. Wait for several minutes
 7. Click on "Code" -> "Local" -> "Clone" -> "Open with GitHub Desktop"